 Although perhaps not the most beautiful squares, Aunt Dorothy’s Old Fashioned Butterscotch Squares have an intense butterscotch hit and fabulous texture most people find absolutely irresistible.
 I’m pretty disciplined about my healthy eating plan, but when it comes to Aunt Dorothy’s squares, all bets are off!
 They also make sweet holiday gifts.

 Sourcing the Ingredients and Substitutions

-I struggle to get the ingredients for these Butterscotch Squares here in England, but I still try to make them at least once every Christmas.
+I struggle to get the ingredients for these butterscotch squares here in England, but I still try to make them at least once each year at Thanksgiving or Christmas.
 Whenever I am able to source ‘Nilla Wafers and Butterscotch chips throughout the year I’ll make a batch just for fun.
 On a few occasions I have substituted graham crackers which altered the flavour slightly, but the squares still tasted delicious.

 For those of you who live in North America, these ingredients should all be pretty easy to find.
 For UK based readers, McVitie’s Digestive Biscuits can be substituted for the vanilla wafers.
 Butterscotch morsels are a bit harder to source, but they can be found online.

 Aunt Dorothy’s Butterscotch Squares are no bake squares, and all the cooking is done on top of the stove.
 Once you’ve chopped or crushed the wafers or cookies up, their really isn’t much effort involved and you can throw these Butterscotch Squares together in no time at all.

 Store Butterscotch Squares in the fridge, where they will keep happily for almost a week.
 They make fabulous gifts as part of a cookie tray, or in sweet little gift packages just on their own.